The ultimate guide to successful sales techniques

 Understanding key B2B sales techniques

 B2B (business-to-business) sales differ from B2C (business-to-consumer) sales.
 In B2B, you're selling to another business, meaning the decision-making process is often more complex and involves multiple stakeholders.
+Using a CRM for B2B can streamline this process.
 Here are key techniques for selling B2B.

 Identify the decision-maker